 The cycle continued; my health and fitness goals remained elusive.

-How I finally broke the cycle of weekend overeating.
+How did I finally break free of my weekend overeating cycle?

 I didn’t use “one weird trick”, or biological manipulation, or reverse psychology.